Rlohaustralia/auto-bg-remover/README.md

 - **What I learned:** I learned the importance of configuring files because if a container stops due to an error or failure, it will automatically restart, minimizing downtime and ensuring the application remains available.</br></br>

+6️⃣ **The app was accessible via HTTP, but HTTPS caused issues**</br>
+   🚩 **Using Nginx and AWS Certificate Manager (ACM) to enable HTTPS**
+- **Problem:** After deploying a Dockerized Streamlit app to EC2, it was accessible via HTTP by mapping port 80 to Streamlit’s internal port 8501.
+However, attempting to access the app over HTTPS led to browser security warnings.
+Streamlit does not support HTTPS natively, and no SSL certificate was configured at that point.</br>
+- **Solution:** To enable HTTPS, I added Nginx as a reverse proxy in front of the Streamlit app.
+Nginx was configured to listen on port 443 and forward incoming HTTPS requests to the internal Streamlit service running on port 8501.
+For SSL, I used AWS Certificate Manager (ACM) to issue a free SSL certificate and integrated it with an AWS Application Load Balancer (ALB).
+The load balancer handled HTTPS termination, and forwarded traffic securely to the EC2 instance running Nginx and Docker.</br>
+- **What I learned:** I learned how HTTPS can be enabled through different layers—either directly via Nginx with a Certbot-issued certificate, or using AWS-managed certificates via ACM and an ALB.
+This experience deepened my understanding of cloud infrastructure, load balancing, and secure production deployment best practices.
+</br></br>

 ## Future Improvements
 ✔️ Ordered by priority</br>
 - **Improve image processing time:** Improve the app's ability to handle large data more efficiently, possibly through image resizing strategy, converting images to more efficient formats like webp, or Batch Processing Techniques.